 This is what you must pay from the day of redundancy

-- 5 week’s pay for each full year they were 41 or older, plus
+- One and a half week’s pay for each full year they were 41 or older, plus

-- 1 week’s pay for each full year they were 22 or older, but under 41, plus
+- One week’s pay for each full year they were 22 or older, but under 41, plus

 What About Non-Statutory Redundancy Pay?